Sphola Stupa

-Sphola Stupa is a Buddhist monument located in the Khyber Pass, Federally Administered Tribal Areas of Pakistan.
+Sphola Stupa is a Buddhist monument located in the Khyber Pass, Khyber Pakhtunkhwa of Pakistan.
 The monument located about 25 kilometers from Jamrūd is on a high rocky ledge and consists of a stone mound supported by a tiered base.
 Large sections of the stone have fallen away, particularly to the right of the mound.
 A man is standing on the top of the mound, and another man is standing on a pile of rubble to the right.
 There is a valley beyond with steep mountains rising behind it.